-Use your RV as a guest suite
+2. Use your RV as a guest suite

-Use your RV as a source of extra income
+3. Use your RV as a source of extra income

 Another way that your RV can earn you income is to rent it on a platform like RVshare.
 RVshare is free to join with the opportunity to earn up to $40,000 in a year.
-Makes me wish I wasn’t using my RV full-time because the rental market right now is limitless based on the new surge of RV travel this year.
+It makes me wish I wasn’t using my RV full-time because the rental market right now is limitless based on the new surge of RV travel this year.
 You can also offer a delivery option within a certain mile radius of your home if you do not want the added stress of someone driving or towing your rig.

 Since there are normally no hook-ups at these types of gatherings, having a generator comes in handy to provide electric for AC or cooking food and keeping it refrigerated.

 For example, our friends Tina & Eric Oakley are sponsored by Dynamic Discs.
-The sponsorship means they receive compensation for advertising and promoting the brand throughout the country from their RV which they live in while on tour playing the sport they love, Professional Disc Golf.
+The sponsorship means they receive compensation for advertising and promoting the brand throughout the country from their RV, which they live in while on tour playing the sport they love, Professional Disc Golf.

-Use your RV as a hobby room that could turn into a small business
+7. Use your RV as a hobby room that could turn into a small business

-Use your RV as a donation to a charity or someone in need
+8. Use your RV as a donation to a charity or someone in need